flexcyon/docs-en/docs/en/Styling/Style-Settings/Editor/Table/index.md

 icon: material/table-cog
 ---

-Define color for table borders, and the width of tables in reading mode.
+Defines colour for table borders, and the width of tables in reading mode.

 Accepted formats: HEX, %, x.y